B.A. in Political Science

 Our students have gone on to find rewarding careers as lawyers, congressional aides, public servants, staff in international organizations, professors, and several have even been elected to public office (please see our home page for a list of especially notable alumni).
 They live and work here in the Central Valley, in Sacramento, in Washington, D.C., and all over the world.

-Total units required for major: 36 (all courses are 3 units)
+Total units required for major: 36-39 units* (all courses are 3 units)

 Required lower division core courses (6 units)